QTnameless/python_fundamentals/README.md

 </br>

-Python also uses the usual flow control statements known from other languages, with some twists.
+* Python also uses the usual flow control statements known from other languages, with some twists.

 - [ ] **[More Control Flow Tools (if, for, range() ...)]()**

 </br>

-Most language  can be written (or more concise, ***formatted***) in different styles; some are more readable than others.
+* Most language  can be written (or more concise, ***formatted***) in different styles; some are more readable than others.
 Making it easy for others to read your code is always a good idea, and adopting a nice coding style helps tremendously for that.

 - [ ] **[Intermezzo: Coding Style]()**

 </br>

----
-## <span style = "color : #7E5109"> **Functions** </span> 🛠️
+## **Functions** 🛠️

 >
 - [ ] **[0.
 Defining Functions]()**